Incremental Data-Driven Policy Synthesis via Game Abstractions: Acknowledgments

 \paragraph{Running Example} Consider a simple 2D car which is only moving in one direction (forward).
 The car dynamics can be modeled by a \emph{stochastic differential equation} (Fig.~\ref{fig:overview} (A)-I).
 However, we have no access to this model and can only collect a large set of (noisy) samples $(x,u,x^+)$ (Fig.~\ref{fig:overview} (A)-II).
 That is, we can put the car in different positions $x$, choose a (constant) control input $u$ and observe its next position $x^+$ after a fixed time period $\tau$.

-In addition, we are given a \emph{temporal specification} $\spec$ (Fig.~\ref{fig:overview}, green) which requires (among other obligations) that the car should reach a target location eventually, after passing through a gate.
+In addition, we are given a \emph{temporal specification} $\spec$ (Fig.~\ref{fig:overview} green) which requires (among other obligations) that the car should reach a target location eventually, after passing through a gate.
 In order to formalize this specification, the workspace is divided into regions of interest, as examplified in Fig.~\ref{fig:overview} (B)-left.
 Here, the black cells represent walls, the green cell represents the target, and the gray cell represents the gate.
-The car starts at cell $v_0$.
+The car is initially in the cell $v_0$.